Online Matchmaker Carly Spindel Is Seeking an Investment Of $650,000 For 10% of Flash Match NYC | Send2Press Newswire

 Learn more at: https://janisspindelmatchmaker.com/

-*Image Caption: Janis and Carley Spindel.
+*Image Caption: Janis and Carly Spindel.

 News Source: Janis Spindel Serious Matchmaking Inc.